40docs/shadow_fabric_fortidemo/README.md

 "Which AWS hosts are affected by CVE-2024-1234?"

-"Get the instance IDs for all hosts with critical vulnerabilities"
+"For instance i-1234567890abcdef0, get me its metadata and what ports are exposed"

+"Find all instances with critical CVEs, then get their AWS details including security groups"
 ```

 ## Prerequisites